How to Install ClamAV on Fedora

 Install ClamTk GUI (ClamAV GUI)

-For users who prefer graphical tools, ClamTk is a popular graphical user interface for ClamAV, providing an alternative for those who prefer a GUI over the command line.
-Therefore, to install ClamTk, run the following command:
+For users who prefer graphical tools, ClamTk provides a graphical user interface for ClamAV as an alternative to the command line.
+To install ClamTk, run the following command:

 sudo dnf install clamtk